 Operation, installation, and servicing of this product could expose you to airborne particles of glasswool or ceramic fibers, crystalline silica, and/or carbon monoxide.
 Inhalation of airborne particles of glasswool or ceramic fibers is known to the State of California to cause cancer.
-Inhalation of carbon monoxide is known to the State of California to cause birth defects or other reproductive harm.
+Inhalation of carbon monoxide is known to the State of California to cause cancer.